Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Jet spaces and multivariate Wronskians

-Now we recall Walker's theorem on multivariate Wronskians.
-It allows us to write out a finite system of PDEs explicitly whose solution space is a given finite-dimensional vector subspace $Z\subset\CAL{O}_n(U)$ and it enables us to state the subsequent arguments efficiently. \begin{defin} Walker called $Y:=\{\BS{\nu}_1,\dots,\BS{\nu}_m\}\subset\BB{N}_0^n$ \textit{Young-like} if it satisfies the following condition:
+Now we recall a known fact on multivariate Wronskians.
+For polynomials in multi-variable, Siegel \cite{REFsiegel} and Roth \cite{REFroth} found that their linear independence is judged by non-vanishing of certain set of Wronskians and applied it to the theory of the rational approximation to algebraic numbers.
+Walker \cite{REFwalker} has obtained the minimal set of Wronskians needed to judge the linear independence.
+It allows us to write out a minimal finite system of PDEs explicitly whose solution space is a given finite-dimensional vector subspace $Z\subset\CAL{O}_n(U)$.
+It also enables us to state the subsequent arguments efficiently. \begin{defin} Walker called $Y:=\{\BS{\nu}_1,\dots,\BS{\nu}_m\}\in(\BB{N}_0^n)^m$ \textit{Young-like} if it satisfies the following condition: